vcraghe32/Pet_Food_Dispenser/README.md

 given, but the project had to make use of CircuitPython and CAD (Computer-Aided Design).

 For the first Engineering III project, we (Violet Craghead-Way and Luke Frank) decided to create a pet food dispenser.
 Both having pets, a pet food dispenser sounded like an applicable and fun idea.
-There were not many constraints on this project.
-The main constraint was that the project had to be a challenge.

 The tools that were used for this project are as follows:

 * OnShape - OnShape was used for CAD.
 OnShape was helpful because it is a cloud-based program.
   It automatically saves work to the cloud.
 Working on the cloud is a useful measure against data loss.
   Unlike Solidworks, another CAD program, OnShape allows for collaboration at the same time.

-* PyCharm - PyCharm was used for CircuitPython.
+* PyCharm - PyCharm, an Integrated Development Environment (IDE), was used for CircuitPython.
 PyCharm is useful in that it is compatible with GitHub commits, pushes, and pulls.
+It creates links between sections of code and checks that functions are correctly called, that syntax is correct, etc.
   It also has spell checks, a built-in serial monitor, and can suggest code improvements.

 * Caret - Similar to PyCharm, Caret was used for CircuitPython.
 Note that **Caret is for Chromebook.** PyCharm operates only on Macs and PCs.
 For Chromebooks, Caret is a useful piece of software for programming in CircuitPython.
 It does